stich86/ZTE-MF289F-Recovery/enter_edl_brick.md

 Here is an image of internal module, the **EDL BOOT POINTS** are the two one with the red arrows

 <img src="asset/MF289F_EDL_point.jpg" alt="EDL Boot Point" width="300" height="auto">
+Special thanks to user checkin665 from eko.pl forum

 ##
 Use a paperclip or tweezer to short these two points, keep them shorted and attach the module to the USB.